Structure collaboration, design better decisions

 6. The Magic Money

-The tool helps teams temporarily suspend budget constraints and explore ideas more freely.
-By encouraging out-of-the-box thinking, it allows teams to test whether a challenge is truly financial or if alternative solutions can emerge beyond perceived limitations.
+The Magic Money temporarily suspends budget constraints so teams can explore ideas more freely.
+It helps test whether a challenge is truly financial — or whether alternative solutions can emerge once perceived limitations are set aside.

 Image description